b-jerome/wrc/README.md

 # wrc
-WRC Arduino Web Reef Controller
+WRC Arduino Web Reef Controller (Porject closed!)

 This code allows you to control HIGH POWER LEDS via a web interface.
 So you can control the LEDs via Computer, iPhone, iPad, etc ...